Strange21/rust_with_nrf9160_demo/README.md

-This repo is forsomeone who is trying rust on NRF9160DK
+This repo is for someone who is trying rust on NRF9160DK